 Return Government to the people

-Career politicians like Lamar Smith are serving the interests of corporations and wealthy donors instead of their constituents.
-Until we end this corruption by taking Big Money out of politics, we won’t be able to achieve the progressive goals of universal health care, environmental protection, education reform, and ending poverty.
+Career politician Roger Williams is serving the interests of corporations, wealthy donors, and himself (by passing laws that enrich his automobile dealership in Weatherford) instead of working for his constituents.
+Until we end this corruption by taking Big Money out of politics, we won’t be able to achieve the progressive goals of universal health care, environmental protection, immigration reform, education reform, and ending poverty.
 We were founded on the principle that everyone has a voice in politics, but that is no longer the case.
 We must take our government back by making America democratic again.
 This is how we take our government back:

 Campaign Finance Reform: Corporations, as of this moment, can buy any election they want, all because of the Supreme Court’s Citizens United decision.
 They decided that the dollar is the same as a voice.
 This is gravely mistaken, however, for if money is a voice, then the richest 20 people outweigh 152,000,000 Americans.
 That is not the way democracy is supposed to be.
 How can we have One Person, One Vote if the voice of the top 20 can outweigh the voice of half of America?
 We need to end Big Money’s influence, we need to regulate Super PACs, we need to close the loophole that allows Dark Money from potentially foreign governments and other unknown individuals, and we need a form of publicly-financed campaigns.
 We must free our government from money’s corrupting influence.